World Championship Wrestling: 2001: Sale to the World Wrestling Federation

 The cancellation of WCW programming left the WWF free to acquire the key assets of WCW through its new subsidiary W. Acquisition Company, which was renamed WCW Inc. afterwards.
-AOL Time Warner sold the rights to the World Championship Wrestling name, branding, championships, and all other remaining assets aside from the talent roster and video library to WWF for $2.5 million in March 2001.
+AOL Time Warner sold the rights to the World Championship Wrestling name, branding, championships, video library, some wrestler contracts, and all other remaining assets to WWF for $2.5 million in March 2001.
 Shortly afterwards WWF paid an additional $1.8 million to cover costs to AOL Time Warner in the negotiations, bringing the final tally of WCW's sale to $4.3 million.
 AOL Time Warner maintained its subsidiary, which reverted to its original legal name of the Universal Wrestling Corporation (UWC), to deal with legal obligations and liabilities not acquired by the WWF.
 The UWC was listed as a subsidiary of Time Warner until 2017, when it was merged into Turner Broadcasting System.

 Some of the WCW roster joined the WWF immediately and participated in The Invasion storyline as part of The Alliance which lasted until the end of 2001.
 However, many of WCW's top stars still had guaranteed contracts with UWC, and WWF chose not to buy out these contracts; most of these wrestlers chose to sit out the length of their contracts rather than breaking them in order to work for the WWF.
 Most would eventually find their way to WWE, although Sting remained a notable exception for almost a decade and a half.
 After the Invasion storyline concluded, the WWF divided their roster into two brands.
 Reports indicate that the WWF considered using the WCW name for one of the brands, but instead introduced Raw and SmackDown!, named after WWF's two top programs.
 The decision was reportedly influenced by the poor reception of a July 2001 WCW-themed match broadcast on Raw Is War where Booker T defended his WCW Championship against challenger Buff Bagwell.